bangle-io/bangle-editor/bangle-core/api.md

 # code: {link.Component}

-Allows text in your editor to be marked as code.
-Comes with the markdown shortcut `` `text` `` to enable code mark.
+Allows text in your editor to be marked as code. {link.MarkdownSupport}

 ### spec(): {link.MarkSpecFactory}